Starting a business in “the real world” is a ton of work and often requires substantial start-up capital.

 Yes, even if your business is online, you still need a concrete plan, because arguably the most important part of a business is creating income.

-How Will You Make Money Once You Start A Business Online?
+How Will You Make Money Once You Learn How To Start A Business Online?

 If you’re planning to create a product, that’s great… but if you’re not sure what kind of product you will want to create, that’s totally fine.